ibm-cloud-docs/Cloudant/couchdb/install.md

 # Install
 {: #apache-couchdb-install}

+Install Apache CouchDB and download the latest version.
+{: shortdesc}

 The current GA release is Apache CouchDB version 2.3.1.
 For more information, see the [Apache CouchDB documentation](http://docs.couchdb.org/en/stable/){: new_window}{: external}.